edgio-docs/edgio-docs/guides/graphql.md

 ### Use the Cache-Control Header

 {{ PRODUCT_NAME }} supports caching GraphQL responses at the network edge using the standard `cache-control` HTTP response header.
-For example, to cache the results of a query for one hour, adding the following header to your response:
+For example, to cache the results of a query for one hour, add the following header to your response:

 ```
 cache-control: max-age=3600